-(2) Shares reflected as owned in the table include 161,501 shares owned by the Stephen and Shauna King Investment Partnership LP (the "Investment Partnership").
-Stephen and Shauna King Investment Partnership GenPar LLC ("GenPar") is the general partner of
+(2) Shares reflected as owned in the table include 1 share owned by Mr. King and 358,735 shares issuable pursuant to outstanding stock options held by Mr. King that are exercisable within 60 days of September 15, 2015.
+Shares reflected in the table also include 333,046 stock options held by the Stephen and Shauna King Investment Partnership LP (the "Investment Partnership") that are exercisable within 60 days of September 15, 2015.
+Stephen and Shauna King Investment Partnership GenPar LLC ("GenPar") is the